davidlattimore/wild/README.md

 adding the missing features should change this benchmark significantly. i.e. adding support for debug info really shouldn't change our speed when linking with no debug info.
 I can't be sure however until I implement these missing features.

-The size difference in the binaries is interesting.
-I'm pretty sure the larger size produced by Wild is mostly due to Wild not yet performing various code model optimisations, which means it ends up with large GOT and PLT sections (3.5 MiB).
-This is fixable with time.
-I have no idea what the performance cost of fixing it would be.
-I'd be surprised if it was especially expensive, however if it is then I'll put it behind a flag.
-The goal of Wild is to be fast for development, which means we're probably happy to trade a slightly larger binary and slightly slower execution for faster build times.
-I haven't as yet found any such flag for other linkers.

 If you decide to benchmark Wild against other linkers, in order to make it a fair comparison, you should ensure that the other linkers aren't doing work on something that Wild doesn't support.
 In